 Q: Who does Kanttila belong to?

 A: Cultural Centre Kanttila has many target groups.
 The users of residency activities, workspaces and the stage are mainly art and science professionals.
 Through activities, for example through performances, events and exhibitions, a wide audience.
-Workspaces, accommodation, café, room theatre and exhibition spaces will be rented in accordance with the planned programme plan.
+Workspaces, accommodation, café, room theatre and exhibition spaces will be rented in accordance with the planned program plan.

 Q: Can I buy myself an apartment in Kanttila?